Victim's Action List

 - Consumers on active military duty can add an alert of their status to their files.

-usual station.
-Once a military consumer requests the active duty alert, it will become
+their usual station.
+Once a military consumer requests the active duty alert, it

 - Consumer is removed from marketing lists for 2 years, which the bureaus sell to